kwindla/mediarecorder-test/README.md

 1. Click on [ record from canvas ] to see the bug
 2. Click on [ record directly from camera ] to see a smooth framerate both on canvas and in video file

+Recordings will be 11 seconds long.

-On the live test page, CANVAS_GRAB_FRAMERATE is 30 and CANVAS_DRAW_FRAMERATE is 20.
+On this live test page, CANVAS_GRAB_FRAMERATE is 30 and CANVAS_DRAW_FRAMERATE is 20.